Grizzly-Adam/cookie_jar/README.md

 Adds glass cookie jar that can hold items in group:confection.
 Uses code from Itemshelf mod to make the cookie visible within the cookie jar.

 Source Code:
 Based on Itemsehlf.
-Do with is whatever you like.
+Do with it whatever you like.
 License: WTFPL

 All Textures: